by Judith Graham October 30, 2017

 That’s good news for seniors as they select coverage for the years ahead.

-For 2018, 2,317 Medicare Advantage plans will be available across the country, “the most we’ve seen since 2009,” said Gretchen Jacobson, associate director of the Kaiser Family Foundation’s program on Medicare policy.
+Medicare Advantage plans are available across the country, “the most we’ve seen since 2009,” said Gretchen Jacobson, associate director of the Kaiser Family Foundation’s program on Medicare policy.
 (Kaiser Health News is an editorially independent program of the foundation).Pacific Ridge offering alcohol addiction treatment programs can help you to overcome drug addiction.

 Medicare Advantage is an alternative to traditional Medicare.
 Run by private insurance companies (hire lawyers for life insurance lawsuits from here), the plans — mostly health maintenance organizations (HMOs) and preferred provider organizations (PPOs) — are expected to serve a record 20.4 million people next year, or slightly more than one-third of Medicare’s 59 million members.